CodeYourFuture/Module-Databases/E-Commerce-API/readme.md

 How will you make this test pass?

+## Learning Objectives

+- Write unit tests for new API endpoints
+- Implement new API endpoints that meet user requirements
+- Practice TDD development workflow
+- Handle errors for invalid data inputs
+- Use Git feature branch workflow
+- Manage secrets in a shared codebase

 ## User Stories

 As a developer, I want to add new API endpoints to the NodeJS application for the cyf-ecommerce-api, so that I can improve the functionality of the application.

 As a developer, I want to build up my API using TDD - writing the test first and then iterating : adding one feature to pass one unit test.

-- As a user, I want to view a list of all products with their prices and supplier names.
+1. As a user, I want to view a list of all products with their prices and supplier names.
-- As a user, I want to search for products by name.
+1. As a user, I want to search for products by name.
-- As a user, I want to view a single customer by their ID.
+1. As a user, I want to view a single customer by their ID.
-- As a user, I want to create a new customer with their name, address, city, and country.
+1. As a user, I want to create a new customer with their name, address, city, and country.
-- As a user, I want to create a new product.
+1. As a user, I want to create a new product.
-- As a user, I want to create a new product availability with a price and supplier ID, and get an error if the price is not a positive integer or if either the product or supplier ID does not exist.
+1. As a user, I want to create a new product availability with a price and supplier ID, and get an error if the price is not a positive integer or if either the product or supplier ID does not exist.
-- As a user, I want to create a new order for a customer with an order date and reference number, and get an error if the customer ID is invalid.
+1. As a user, I want to create a new order for a customer with an order date and reference number, and get an error if the customer ID is invalid.
-- As a user, I want to update an existing customer's information with their name, address, city, and country.
+1. As a user, I want to update an existing customer's information with their name, address, city, and country.
-- As a user, I want to delete an existing order and all associated order items.
+1. As a user, I want to delete an existing order and all associated order items.
-- As a user, I want to delete an existing customer only if they do not have any orders.
+1. As a user, I want to delete an existing customer only if they do not have any orders.
-- As a user, I want to view all orders with their items for a specific customer, including order references, dates, product names, unit prices, suppliers, and quantities.
+1. As a user, I want to view all orders with their items for a specific customer, including order references, dates, product names, unit prices, suppliers, and quantities.

 ## Acceptance Criteria